 Corporate Name

 This is the official name under which the corporation will operate.
 The name must be unique and compliant with any naming regulations in the jurisdiction of incorporation.
 It often must include a corporate designator like “Inc.” or “Ltd.” to indicate its status as a corporation.
-Choosing a unique name for your business is important to avoid any conflicts with other registered names or trademarks.
+Choosing a unique name for your business is important to avoid conflicts with other registered names or trademarks.
 A memorable name is also a good choice, as it will be easier for people to remember.
 Before filing your articles of incorporation, it is recommended to run a NUANS search to check for any similar names that have already been registered.
 You or your lawyer can conduct this search to ensure that your chosen name is available for registration.

 Corporate Purpose or Restrictions